 Statement of corporate governance arrangement

 Companies are able to adopt the Wates Principles as an appropriate framework when making disclosures regarding corporate governance arrangements.
-The Group have adopted the disclosure in the 31 December 2020 Consolidated Financial Statements and have set out below how the Wates Principles has been applied over the last 12 months, and how the Group intends to apply them further going forward as the strategy is developed and the business continues to grow.
+The Group have adopted the disclosure in the 31 December 2022 Consolidated Financial Statements and have set out below how the Wates Principles.

 Principle 1: Purpose and leadership

-The Group’s purpose is to be a leading global supplier of soda ash – in terms of scale, profitability, environmental responsibility, sustainability and governance.
-The Group’s mission is to challenge the status quo, to innovate and to excel in everything it does.
-The Group is focussed on delivering the highest quality naturally sourced product to its customers in an environmentally friendly, sustainable and socially responsible way.
+The Group’s purpose is to ‘responsibly produce essential ingredients for a sustainable future.’
+The Group’s mission is to ‘challenge the status quo, to innovate and to excel in everything it does’.
+The Group is focussed on delivering the highest quality naturally sourced product to its customers in an environmentally friendly, sustainable, and socially responsible way.
 Solution mining of natural trona combined with an efficient global supply chain mean that the Group has the lowest carbon emissions (Scope I, II & III) of any soda ash producer worldwide, by a significant margin.
 The Group aims to improve its sustainability credentials at every stage of the product life cycle.

-The Group’s strategy is to maintain and extend its leadership position in the global soda ash industry in terms of production volumes, product quality and supply chain reliability, technology and process innovation and in safety and environmental standards.
+The Group’s strategy is a four pillar approach: WE Lead, WE Care, WE Innovate, and WE Challenge.
 Our strategy is executed in a responsible and sustainable way, with the lowest impact on the environment whilst supporting and investing in the communities in which we operate and creating a positive impact with all stakeholders.

-Over the last 12 months, a key area of focus has been to produce and implement various procedures, policies and guidance documents for employees, including a Health & Safety Policy, an Equal Opportunities Policy and a Code of Conduct, which amongst other policies, formed the WE Soda Employee Handbook.
-This was formally approved by the Board in January 2021.
+A key area of focus has been to produce and implement various procedures, policies, and guidance documents for employees, including enhancement of our Health & Safety Policy, an Equal Opportunities Policy and a Code of Conduct, which amongst other policies, formed the WE Soda Employee Handbook.
+This was formally approved by the Board last year.
 The Group has also established Supplier Codes of Conduct for all of its operations.

 Principle 2: Board composition

-The Company’s Chairman, Gürsel Usta, was appointed on 6 December 2019.
-The roles and responsibilities of Chairman and Chief Executive Officer are separate and are clearly defined and documented to ensure that there is a balance of responsibilities, accountabilities and decision-making across the Company.
-The Chairman is responsible for the leadership and effective operation of the Board.
+The Company’s Chair, Didem Ciner, was appointed in June 2022.
+The roles and responsibilities of Chair and Chief Executive Officer are separate and are clearly defined and documented to ensure that there is a balance of responsibilities, accountabilities, and decision-making across the Company.
+The Chair is responsible for the leadership and effective operation of the Board.

-The Board comprises the Chairman, three Non-Executive Directors, Chief Executive Officer, Chief Financial Officer, Executive Director and Chief Legal Officer.
-Board members have a range of skills, expertise, and experience, including experience in the fields of industrial operations, banking, insurance, energy and diplomacy.
+The Board comprises the Chair, one Non-Executive Director, five Independent Non-Executive Directors, Chief Executive Officer, Chief Financial Officer, and Chief Legal Officer.
+Board members have a range of skills, expertise, and experience, including in the fields of industrial operations, banking, insurance, energy, diplomacy, and environment.
 The size and composition of the Board is appropriate to the business.
-The Group acknowledges that there is a lack of diversity on the Board and has taken this into consideration during the most recent board recruitment process and will continue to do so when making future Board appointments.
+The Group has recently taken steps to improve diversity on the board, appointing two more female members.

 The Non-Executive Directors are responsible for bringing independent and objective judgment to the Board.
 The Non-Executive Directors participate fully in all Board commercial and strategic debates and provide significant advice and challenge in critical areas for the business.